 Have a question?
 We’ve got answers below from how often you can vote to what makes a good submission.
-Have you skimmed the FAQs and not seen what you’re looking for?
+Have you skimmed the FAQs and didn't see what you’re looking for?
 Help us out.
-Email your question to email@example.com.
+Email your question to firstname.lastname@example.org.

 How do I win $5,000?

-If your idea gets enough votes to put you in the top five vote getters for the month, you may present at 5×5 Night one week later.
+The top five ideas, based on votes and the host committee's decision, will present at the next 5×5 Night one week later.
 Once you present, the judges at the event will decide which creator will get the money.

 The $5,000 award is solely decided by the judges.